 In 2017 according to the contract of merger the Bank acquired 100% of shares and control over "Armenian Development Bank" CJSC, whose license was withdrawn by the Central Bank of Armenia.
-As a result of the acquisition, Goodwill was recognized.
+As a result of the acquisition, AMD 4,404,337 thousand of goodwill was recognized.